FA-MatSci/Hello-World-/README.md

 # The game!
 My repository on GitHub.
-This is a repository for the game that I created (Who Wants to Be a Millionaire?).
+This is a repository for the game that I have created.

 # Instructions